 Allow me a moment to sing the praises of Waldenbooks—yes, Waldenbooks, the Borders subsidiary that privileged grab-and-go buying ahead of casual browsing.
-It was the kind of place you went when you needed to buy a book but didn’t particularly care for bookstores.

 I. THEY ARE, in their very different ways, monuments of American civilization.
 The first is a building: a grand, beautiful Beaux-Arts structure of marble and stone occupying two blocks’ worth of Fifth Avenue in midtown Manhattan.
 The second is a delicate concoction of metal, plastic, and glass, just four and a half inches long, barely a third of an inch thick, and weighing five ounces.
 The first is the Stephen A. Schwarzman Building, the main branch of the New York Public Library (NYPL).
 The second is an iPhone.

 June 12, 2012

 Many years ago the AFL-CIO gave Union Station, the big Beaux Arts train station opposite the Capitol in Washington, D.C., a statue of A. Philip Randolph, the great labor and civil rights leader.
 Randolph organized and was president of the Brotherhood of Sleeping Car Porters, which waged a 10-year battle to win recognition from the Pullman Company.
 He was also the person who first conceived what eventually became Martin Luther King’s 1963 March on Washington.